About the Rail Fund

 We are committed to ensuring that when there is a major crude-by-rail accident, our goal is to provide fair and timely compensation.

-Claimants who come to us don’t need to hire a lawyer or go to court.
+Claimants who come to us do not need to hire a lawyer or go to court.

-But first, compensation will be provided from the railway company involved.
+But first, compensation will be provided from the federally regulated railway company involved.

 Our administration